MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/modal.md

     result: |
       focus returns to the launch button
   - or:  |
-      the tab key to move focus to the dismiss/close button <strong>AND THEN</strong> use the spacebar or enter key to activate the dismiss/close button
+      the tab key to move focus to the dismiss/close button <strong>AND THEN</strong> use the space bar or enter key to activate the dismiss/close button
     result: |
       focus returns to the launch button